gossie/array-pipe/README.md

 ## When is it usefull?

 If your code always needs to perform all operations on all elements in your array, you probably should stick to the original JavaScript methods.
-The pipe is only usefull if you use the `first`, `some` or `every` operator as last operator.<br/>
+The pipe is only usefull if you use a terminal operator as last operator.
 Another case for using the pipe would be, if you need to write your own operator.

 ## Integration